 Daughters of the Collective Hosts Self-Esteem Workshop for Young African-American Girls

-Daughter of the Collective (DOC) Research and Mentoring Program is a student organization, ran by undergraduate and graduate students at Michigan State University.
-Founded in 2006, DOC mentors 6th-8th grade African-American girls in Detroit and exposes these young girls to a mix of educational, cultural, and artistic opportunities.
+Daughter of the Collective (DOC) Research and Mentoring Program is a student organization, run by undergraduate and graduate students at Michigan State University.
+Founded in 2006, DOC members mentors 6th-8th grade African-American girls in Detroit and exposes these young girls to a mix of educational, cultural, and artistic opportunities.
 As Dr. Denise Troutman, Advisor of DOC, so eloquently put it:

 “This mentoring program is geared to ‘save’ young Black girls by anchoring them in positive teachings about language, culture, and identity, thus promoting liberatory education and countering negative images of Black females as oftentimes promulgated through popular culture.”